 The road to the volcano curls uphill through coffee plantations, passing rustic restaurants.
+You can reach the Poas Volcano with public transportation from San Jose or Alajuela.
 The park measures 5600 hectares and is one of the best equipped.
 The 300 m long trail to the crater is paved, it is wheelchair accessible.

 From the lookout point, located at the edge of the crater in an altitude of 2700 meters, it is possible to see the crater and a great perspective of the landscape.
 The crater is 320 meters deep and 1.5 kilometers wide.
 It is one of the biggest craters in the world and the biggest of Costa Rica.

 The magnificent turquoise sulphur lake can be seen on the bottom of the crater.
 There is a great amount of fumaroles that indicate the permanent activity of the volcano.
 Later in he day the visibility is often hindered by clouds, it is the best to visit the Poas Volcano National Park in the morning.

 Another trail leads to the extinct Botos Crater.
 Hummingbirds and the Clay-colored Robin can be spotted in this area, 79 bird species have been identified here.
 The Clay-colored Robin is the national bird of Costa Rica.